waseem-medhat/blog/content/projects/moving-my-blog-to-aws.md

 ## Next Steps

-There is not much else to do in a project like this.
-But one thing I'm thinking about is to do a redirect from the `www` subdomain to the root domain instead of setting them both in the DNS.
-As far as I know the only visible change this will cause is that URLs in the browser will be consistent, since the final result will always be `overthinking-development.blog`.
-It will also serve as some learning and experimentation with CloudFront functions, which I am going to use for this purpose.
+There is not much else to do in a project like this in terms of improving its architecture.
+One thing I might do, though, is move on from the console to infrastructure-as-code (IaC) tools like Terraform for managing the underlying resources.

-Also, although I set up the AWS CLI to update the content with a single command, a fully automated approach might be done by setting a CD pipeline.
-I did not research the matter yet, but I would guess it could be done by setting up a GitHub action with the AWS CLI and the proper configuration and credentials.
+Also, although I set up the AWS CLI to update the content with a single command, a fully automated approach might be done by setting up a CD pipeline.
+I did not research the matter yet, but it should be doable with or without IaC.

 ## Final Notes